dotnet-presentations/blazor-workshop/docs/09-progressive-web-app.md

 });
 ```

-Remember that this hasn't take effect until after the next page load when the browser logs `Installing service worker...`.
+Remember that this doesn't take effect until after the next page load when the browser logs `Installing service worker...`.
 If you're struggling to get the service worker to update, you can use the dev tools *Application* tab, and under *Service Workers*, choose *Update* (or even *Unregister* so it re-registers on the next load).

 With this in place, once you place an order, as soon as the order moves into *Out for delivery* status (after 10 seconds), you should receive a push notification:

 ![image](https://user-images.githubusercontent.com/1101362/66355395-0bc2ee00-e95f-11e9-898d-23be0a17829f.png)

-If you're using Chrome or Edge beta, this will appear even if you're not still on the Blazing Pizza app, but only if your browser is running (or the next time you open it).
+If you're using Chrome or Edge beta, this will appear even if you're not still on the Blazing Pizza app, but only if your browser is running (or the next time you open the browser).
 If you're using the installed PWA, the notification should be delivered even if you're not running the app at all.

 ## Handling clicks on notifications